Matt Kiersted: Professional

 As a free agent, Kiersted signed a two-year, entry-level contract with the Florida Panthers on April 1, 2021.
 He made his NHL debut two days later, in the Panthers' 5–2 win against the Columbus Blue Jackets.
+On June 28, 2024, Kiersted signed a one-year, two-way contract to return to the Panthers.

+Following five seasons within the Panthers organization, Kiersted left as a free agent and signed to a two-year, two-way contract with homestate club, the Minnesota Wild, on July 2, 2025.